amantiwary10/amantiwary10.github.io/_projects/6_project.md

 category: Research
 ---

-This is my master’s thesis project.
+This is my master’s thesis.
 The primary objective is to develop a dynamically feasible trajectory for UAVs to perform continuous image acquisition during flight.
 The algorithm starts with a rough 3D scene proxy, serving as an initial model of the environment.
-Using this proxy, it computes both the UAV’s trajectory and the corresponding sensor poses necessary for optimal image capture.
+Using this proxy, it computes the UAV’s trajectory and the corresponding sensor poses necessary for optimal image capture.

 The computed trajectory guarantees comprehensive scene coverage while respecting real-world flight constraints, such as velocity and acceleration limits, ensuring dynamic feasibility.
 The captured images are then processed to reconstruct a detailed, high-quality 3D model of the scene, which has applications in various domains, including inspection, mapping, and virtual reconstruction.